GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Implementation

 \subsection{Compiler}

-The implementation of compiler comprises a front-end module that generates abstract syntax trees from \tool and a back-end module that transforms the tree structure into the target code.
+The implementation of \tools compiler comprises a front-end module that generates an abstract syntax tree from the IR sequence and a back-end module that transforms the tree structure into the target graph query language.

-Following the grammar rules formally defined in Section \ref{sec:grammar}, the compiler front-end first performs lexical analysis and syntax analysis on the IR sequence generated in Section \ref{sec:parser}.
-The LL(*) parser that performs the leftmost derivation of a sentence with tokens look-ahead \cite{parr2011ll} will automatically parse the sequence of \tool into an abstract syntax tree that contains the dependencies and hierarchical structure.
-The compiler back-end will then traverse the abstract syntax tree and restructure the elements and dependencies into one of the downstream graph query languages (\ie SPARQL, KoPL, $\lambda$-DCS, Cypher, etc) following our pre-defined transformation rules.
-To illustrate this process, we present 2 examples of generating $\lambda$-DCS and SPARQL queries respectively in Appendix Figure \ref{fig:ast_1} and Figure \ref{fig:ast_2}.
+The compiler front-end is responsible for performing the lexical and syntax analysis on the IR sequence.
+The lexer first splits the sequence into lexical tokens, which are subsequently structured into a parse tree with \textit{LL(*)} parsing strategy \cite{parr2013definitive} according to the pre-defined grammar in Section \ref{sec:grammar}.
+As such, \tool sequence can be automatically constructed into an abstract syntax tree (AST) that contains syntactic dependencies and hierarchical structures.

+The compiler back-end will then traverse the abstract syntax tree and restructure the nodes and dependencies into one of the downstream graph query languages.
+We formalize the code generation as a tree mapping process, where the subtrees carrying equivalent information are aligned according to pre-defined transformation rules.
+To illustrate, we present 2 examples of generating SPARQL and Lambda-DCS queries respectively in Appendix Figure \ref{fig:ast_2} and Figure \ref{fig:ast_1}.

+Similarly, we also implement the compiler that supports conversion from graph query languages to \tool.
+Thus, with the IR as a middleware, our toolkit can also achieve the transpilation between any two graph query languages supported.